golnarmordadi/Clean-Code/README.md

 ## Clean Code❤️

+                   “Of course bad code can be cleaned up.
+But it’s very expensive.”
+                   ―Robert C. Martin

 ```
 Humans are the first people you writing code for them.
 We need to make sure that we're creating code that can be easily understand
 by everyone whether the reader is the author of the code or a new programmer by smile 😉